mikedijkstra/stencil/README.md

 # Stencil

-A selection of custom mixins and utilities to help you get started building a new website or web application fast.
+A selection of Sass and JavaScript custom mixins and utilities to help you get started building a new website or web application fast.

 [View full documentation](http://micdijkstra.github.io/stencil/docs)